 - About Gerber Gear: Since we made our start 85 years ago, we've been making blades and tools that have been companions on countless adventures

-- Made in the USA - Forever - since 1902 Buck Knives has offered a Lifetime on our knives because we believe in the integrity of our products.
-This knife is proudly made in the USA
+- Forever Warranty: Since 1902, Buck Knives has offered a lifetime warranty on our knives because we believe in the integrity and quality of our products.
+This hunting knife is proudly handcrafted in the USA

 The Ultimate Buying Guide for ‘Made in USA’ Knives